This add-on is operated by Expected Behavior

 Table of Contents

-The DocRaptor add-on allows you to create PDF and XLS documents on the fly from your application using the DocRaptor webservice.
-Your application passes in HTML and some options, you get a pdf or an excel file back.
+The DocRaptor add-on allows you to convert HTML into PDF and XLS documents on the fly from your application using the DocRaptor HTML to PDF cloud API.

 Provisioning the add-on